-Mr Spoons sings about many aspects of Black life.
-His subjects can be funny, or bawdy, or autobiographical.
-They tend to rhyme.
-But he can also be angry.
-One of his finest poems - many lines long - is about Civil Rights.
+Mr Spoons sang about many aspects of Black life.
+His subjects could be funny, or bawdy, or autobiographical.
+They tended to rhyme.
+But he could also be angry.
+One of his finest poems - many lines long - was about Civil Rights.

 There just ain't no justice here for the Black man.

 How then can that be but wrong.

 You see they closed most of the schools to us down here,